jenniesuz/ZIKVintraMozDyn/README.md

 ## Contents
 - `data/`: contains all the data used to inform the mechanistic modelling

-- `inVitro/`: contains the code for the \textit{in vitro} growth curve model presented in Fig. S6
+- `inVitro/`: contains the code for the *in vitro* growth curve model presented in Fig. S6

-- `stochasticModelSimplified/`:
+- `stochasticModelSimplified/`: contains the code for the sensitivity analysis

-- `stochasticModelsSimplifiedExtension/`
+- `stochasticModelsSimplifiedExtension/` ...

 - `stochasticModelsSimplificedSGEscape/`